edphn/string-extensions/README.md

 Returns a copy of this string in Title Case version.
-Capitalizes first letter of each word unless word is specified in ignored array, inserts spaces in place of dashes and underscores, trims surrounding and removes spaces, dashes, as well as underscores.
+Capitalizes first letter of each word unless word is specified in ignored array, inserts spaces in place of dashes and underscores, trims surrounding spaces, dashes, as well as underscores.

 ```csharp
 "TITLE CASE".Titleize(); // "Title Case"